 The Foundation comments and provides research on all four areas both in the international arena and on the impact and development of local industries within Qatar and the Gulf Cooperation Council (GCC).

-In line with its vision and mission, The Al-Attiyah Foundation seeks to provide information, programmes, independent research and publications on the overall regional and international perspectives of these industries.
-Global supply / demand balances, their impact on worldwide stocks and prices are monitored and analyzed on a daily basis.
+In line with its vision and mission, The Al-Attiyah Foundation seeks to provide information, programs, independent research and publications on the overall regional and international perspectives of these industries.
+Global supply/demand balances, their impact on worldwide stocks and prices are monitored and analyzed on a daily basis.

 It operates the only gas pipeline that crosses country borders in the GCC with the Dolphin pipeline to the UAE and Oman.

 In addition to LNG, Qatar established the world’s largest Gas to Liquids (GTL) industry with two major GTL plants.
 The plants feed the refinery industry and create blending and specialty chemical opportunities on a worldwide basis.
 GTL based fuels are attracting growing interest in various transportation industries because of their intrinsic low emission properties.

 Of particular interest are the coproducts of LNG production: condensate liquids, LPG, ethane (for local petrochemical use) and Sulphur.

 The Petrochemical sector in Qatar has perhaps been overshadowed by the larger oil and gas sectors.
 Nevertheless, its achievements have been significant.
 This area of reporting will be developed by the Foundation.

 Commentary will feature Qatar’s regional role in the international fertilizer markets (urea and ammonia) and the various polyethylene production industries.